 If you want your help volume to be accessible from the desktop browser volume, then you must provide a family file in your installation package.
-To create a family file, see "To Create a Help Family ".
+To create a family file, see "To Create a Help Family" on page 97.

 Registering Your Application and Its Help